srcfl/srcful-documentation/docs/developer/hardware.md

 All hardware devices will need to be audited and tested before a granted access to the network and public release.

+## Example
+There is an ESP32 example project under development at: https://github.com/srcfl/srcful-esp32-example

+This example shows:
+- Handling of cryptographic keys in software
+- Construction and signing of data JWTs
+- Construction and signing of Inception message
+- Important REST endpoints for onboarding (under construction)
+- Safe storage of private key (TODO)

 # Cryptographic Implementation Guide

 ## Overview